 Xtra Math is another great practice tool.
 However, it’s important to keep in mind that it is a tool.
 Nothing replaces the conceptual activities where students actually work with multiplication facts.

-You can read additional posts on multiplication facts here and here.
+You can read additional posts on memorizing multiplication facts here and here.
 I’d love to hear about what you’ve tried that has been successful!

 I love what you said about multiplication.
 I teach first and second and was wondering if you have the same for addition and subtraction.